Skip to main content

 • AI tools are downstream of data.
 Every AI-powered sales tool — from Amplemarket personalization to Apollo intent scoring to Salesforce Einstein forecasts — produces garbage outputs when CRM inputs are wrong.
 The investment in AI is wasted without clean data.

 • Speed-to-lead has become a competitive moat.
 Top-quartile B2B teams respond to qualified leads in under 5 minutes.
-Broken routing caused by bad data adds hours of delay — which by itself can reduce qualification rates by 10x.
+Broken routing caused by bad data adds hours of delay — and that's before you account for the 23% of pipeline that disappears in broken MQL-to-SQL handoffs when CRM data doesn't match between marketing and sales systems.

 • Boards now measure pipeline coverage, not just total pipeline.
 A CRM full of duplicates and stale records inflates coverage numbers, making forecasts inaccurate.
 CFOs caught off-guard by inflated pipeline once stop trusting RevOps reporting permanently.